neam/docker-stack/stacks/debian-php-nginx/stack/README.md

-Stacks - PHP/Nginx/Memcache
+Stacks - Debian PHP/Nginx
 ===================================

 ## Features

 * Follows Docker's one-process-per-container philosophy by having separate containers for Nginx and PHP-FPM
-* Uses official PHP-FPM and Nginx Docker containers
+* Uses a Debian-derived PHP-FPM container and the official Nginx Docker containers
 * Includes boilerplate configuration with Docker-specific enhancements
-* (Optional) a PHP-FPM an Nginx server configuration generator for generating configuration based on your composer.json

 ## Installation